rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_model.md

     end
   end
 ```
 * Enter the command "sh testm.sh".
-You get a long cascade of errors because the initial relationship test fixtures violate the uniqueness requirement that you specified in the database migration script.
+You get a long cascade of test failures because the initial relationship test fixtures violate the uniqueness requirement that you specified in the database migration script.
 (The combination of follower_id and followed_id must be unique.)
 Note that in the file test/fixtures/relationships.yml, the follower_id and followed_id in both relationships is 1.
-Thus, the long cascade of errors is to be expected.
+Thus, the long cascade of test failures is to be expected.
 * In the file test/fixtures/relationships.yml, change the value of the followed_id to 2 for both fixtures.
 (Keep the value of the follower_id at 1.)
-Enter the command "sh testm.sh".
-The 34 tests should fail again.
+* Enter the command "sh testm.sh".
+The long cascade of test failures appears again.
 * In the file test/fixtures/relationships.yml, edit the values of the parameters in the relationship "two".
 Change the value of the follower_id to 2 and the value of the followed_id to 1.
 (This is the inverse of the values of the parameters in the relationship "one".)
 Enter the command "sh testm.sh".
 Now only the last 4 new model tests fail.
 This provides confirmation that the modifications you made in the db/migrate/[timestamp]_create_relationships.rb file work at enforcing the uniqueness of each relationship.
 * In the app/models/relationship.rb file, add the line "#" immediately before the line "class Relationship < ApplicationRecord".
 * In file app/models/relationship.rb, add the following lines immediately after the line "class Relationship < ApplicationRecord":